openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 * a `sub` claim identifying the End-User in the context of the claim source,
 * a `verified_claims` element containing one or more verified_claims objects.

-The `verified_claims` element MUST have one of the following forms:
+The `verified_claims` element in a response MUST have one of the following forms:

 * a JSON string referring to a certain claim source (as defined in [@!OpenID])
 * a JSON array of strings referring to the different claim sources